awbbaughman/NewDad-App/README.md

 An App for new dads to connect with their baby and make time for themselves during one of the most transformative periods of their lives.

-Learn about your baby as they develop each week, and get automated suggestions for activities and exercises to keep yourself occupied.
-Log and review your progress in the app's calendar.
+The NewDad App is a one-stop shop for dads everywhere to learn about their baby and generate fun activities for themselves during one of the most transformative periods of their lives.

+NewDad will:
+Teach users about their baby’s week-by-week development Suggest useful activities to keep users engaged while taking care of their child Provide a helpful calendar to log a user’s activities